Mutestock/mini-project-loner-edition/readme.md

 4. Creating the services like this allows us to easily reuse and expand them for future projects.

 ## Envoy proxy
-Envoy is required because our frontend is communicating directly with a gRPC server.
-There are some message transportation errors since gRPC uses http/2
+Envoy is required because our frontend is communicating directly with a gRPC server over gRPC-web.
+There are some message transportation errors since gRPC-web [uses http/2](https://grpc.io/blog/state-of-grpc-web/)

 # Ports